prody/ProDy-website/tutorials/mech_stiff/sm.rst

 .. ipython:: python

-   anm.getStiffnessRange()
+   calcStiffnessRange(stiffness)

-See also :meth:`.ANM.getMechStiffStatistic` and :meth:`.ANM.getStiffnessRangeSel`
+See also :func:`.calcMechStiffStatistic` and :func:`.calcStiffnessRangeSel`
 functions for more detailed analysis of the stiffness matrix.

 The results of the mean value of mechanical stiffness calculation can be seen